Domain-invariant Similarity Activation Map Contrastive Learning for Retrieval-based Long-term Visual Localization: Introduction

 To address these issues, we first propose an unsupervised and implicitly content-disentangled representation learning through probabilistic modeling to obtain domain-invariant features (DIF) based on multi-domain image translation with feature consistency loss (FCL).
 For the retrieval with high accuracy, a novel gradient-weighted similarity activity mapping (Grad-SAM) loss is introduced inside the training framework inspired by \cite{zhou2016learning,selvaraju2017grad,chattopadhay2018grad}.
 Furthermore, a novel unsupervised adaptive triplet loss is incorporated in the pipeline to promote the training of FCL or Grad-SAM and the two-stage test pipeline is implemented in a coarse-to-fine manner for the performance compensation and improvement.
 We further investigate the localization and place recognition performance of the proposed method by conducting extensive experiments on both CMU-Seasons dataset and RobotCar-Seasons dataset.
 Compared to state-of-the-art image-based baselines, our method presents competitive results in medium and high precision.
-In the real-site experiment, the proposed two-stage method is validated to be time-efficient and effective at the same time.
 The example of image retrieval is shown in Figure \ref{demo_fig} .
 Our contributions are summarized as follows:

-\begin{itemize} \item A domain-invariant feature learning framework is proposed based on multi-domain image-to-image translation architecture with feature consistency loss and is statistically formulated as a probabilistic model of image disentanglement. \item A new gradient-weighted similarity activation mapping (Grad-SAM) loss is proposed inside the framework to leverage the localizing information of feature map for high-accuracy retrieval. \item A novel adaptive triplet loss is introduced for FCL or Grad-SAM learning for the unsupervised deep metric learning and give the effective two-stage retrieval pipeline from coarse to fine. \item The effectiveness of the proposed approach is validated on CMU-Seasons dataset and RobotCar-Seasons dataset for visual localization through extensive experiments.
-Ours results keep on par with state-of-the-art baselines of image retrieval-based localization for medium and high precision.
-Also, the time-efficiency and effectiveness of applicability are shown through real-site experiment as well. \end{itemize}
+\begin{itemize} \item A domain-invariant feature learning framework is proposed based on multi-domain image-to-image translation architecture with feature consistency loss and is statistically formulated as a probabilistic model of image disentanglement. \item A new gradient-weighted similarity activation mapping (Grad-SAM) loss is proposed inside the framework to leverage the localizing information of feature map for high-accuracy retrieval. \item A novel adaptive triplet loss is introduced for FCL or Grad-SAM learning for the self-supervised contrastive learning and give the effective two-stage retrieval pipeline from coarse to fine. \item The effectiveness and strong generalization ability of the proposed approach is validated on CMU-Seasons dataset and RobotCar-Seasons dataset for visual localization through extensive experiments.
+Ours results keep on par with state-of-the-art baselines of image retrieval-based localization for medium and high precision. \end{itemize}